 System planning studies, including Installed Capacity Requirement calculations, consider behind-the-meter PV as part of the demand forecast.
 BTM PV facilities do not participate in the ISO markets and are not registered in CAMs.
 For this reason, the ISO has an incomplete set of information on these resource characteristics, including their energy production data.
 The BTM PV resources placed in service before 2015 reduced the historical demand, which is used over the long term as a key input to the gross demand forecast.
 The long-term trend of historical demand, however, underestimates the future BTM PV development because recent BTM PV installations have occurred at a significantly faster rate than the long-term growth of historical demand.
 The ISO calculated the amounts of BTM PV already accounted for in the long-term gross demand forecast, referred to as behind-the-meter embedded load PV (BTMEL).
 The ISO then determined the additional amount of BTM PV that system planning studies must consider to be reductions to the gross demand forecast.
 This is called behind-the-meter nonembedded load PV (BTMNEL).

 With stakeholder input from the DGFWG, the ISO classified the PV forecast into future megawatts assumed to participate in the wholesale markets (FCM and EOR PV resources) and assumed to be BTM PV (both already part of the long-term gross demand forecast and the remaining amounts in the PV forecast).
 The classification is based on information provided by distribution owners that comprehensively identifies PV installations across the region, information concerning PV participating in the ISO markets, and additional information supplied to the ISO by the six New England states.
-The method holds constant for each of the states the ratio of the total PV participating in the wholesale markets to the total BTM PV for 2014 and avoids double counting the PV megawatts, including BTM PV. shows the cumulative New England PV forecast over the RSP planning horizon for each classification of PV.
+The method holds constant for each of the states the ratio of the total PV participating in the wholesale markets to the total BTM PV for 2014 and avoids double counting the PV megawatts, including BTM PV.
+Figure 3-2 shows the cumulative New England PV forecast over the RSP planning horizon for each classification of PV.